pydata/xarray/doc/user-guide/hierarchical-data.rst

 Computation
 -----------

-``DataTree`` objects are also useful for performing computations, not just for organizing data.
+:py:class:`~xarray.DataTree` objects are also useful for performing computations, not just for organizing data.

 Operations and Methods on Trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~